cisco-en-programmability/dnacentersdk/docs/api/intro.rst

 + Reads your DNA Center credentials from environment variables (DNA_CENTER_ENCODED_AUTH, DNA_CENTER_USERNAME, DNA_CENTER_PASSWORD)

++ Reads your DNA Center API version from environment variable VERSION.
+Supported versions: '1.2.10' and '1.3.0'.

++ Reads your DNA Center debug from environment variable DEBUG.
+Boolean, it controls whether to log information about DNA Center APIs' request and response process.

 + Wraps and represents all DNA Center API calls as a simple hierarchical tree of native-Python methods (with default arguments provided everywhere possible!)